10 genius ways to help with becoming debt free

 Recommend Plum and Chip

-This suggestion is one that will help you to put aside extra money each month, which can help you to get your debt paid off more quickly, so don’t dismiss it as not being for you too quickly.
+This suggestion is one that will help you to put money into a savings account each month, which you might think is not for you if you are in debt.
+However, don’t dismiss it too quickly, as it can help you to spend less and get your debt paid off more quickly

 If you want to help yourself, and others, to save then Plum and Chip are worth investigating.
 These are both new kids on the block in the finance world and they bring a new and exciting element to saving money.
 Both are connected to your bank securely and they analyse your spending and every few days will transfer a small amount of money into your Plum or Chip savings account.

-Plum works via Facebook messenger and will message you to tell you that they are transferring a certain amount of money.
-If you wish to transfer money back into your current account, you simply send a Facebook message saving “withdraw” and s/he will sort it out for you.
+Plum works via Facebook messenger and will message you to tell you that they are transferring money into your savings.
+If you wish to transfer money back into your current account, you simply send a Facebook message saying “withdraw” and Plum will sort it out for you.

 Chip works in a similar way, but has its own app which messages you to tell you that they are about to transfer money.
 You then have the option to cancel the transfer, or just let it go through.